 A number of international students from Nepal have contacted southasia.com.au in recent weeks requesting a follow-up on the progress of the much-awaited direct flight.
-This level of expectation is ironical given how ill-prepared NAC turned out to be in putting the two Airbus jets to good work of serving its loyal customers of the national flag carrier.

 With an increasing Nepalese diaspora down under, thousands of seniors travel from Nepal to Australia every year.
 The direct flight would particularly benefit them, students argue, as most of these elderly people do not speak English and a stop-over at a third country sort of complicates their journey.

 A direct flight between Sydney and Kathmandu would also benefit Nepal’s tourism sector, experts say, as tourists would be encouraged to travel to the mountain nation due to possibly a much cheaper rate.

 In 2016, NAC’s Deputy Director Shailesh Kansakar had promised a competitive fare structure for the Sydney-Kathmandu flight.
 However, the actual rate would depend on a number of factors including oil price, he had warned.